Freediving: Underwater rugby

 Underwater rugby is an underwater team sport.
-During a match, two teams try to score a negatively buoyant ball (filled with saltwater) into the opponents’ goal at the bottom of a swimming pool.
+During a match, two teams try to score a negatively buoyant ball (filled with saltwater) into the opponents' goal at the bottom of a swimming pool.
 It originated from within the physical fitness training regime existing in German diving clubs during the early 1960s and has little in common with rugby football except for the name.
-It was recognised by the Confédération Mondiale des Activités Subaquatiques (CMAS) in 1978 and was first played as a world championship in 1980.
+It was recognised by CMAS in 1978 and was first played as a world championship in 1980.

 Underwater target shooting

-Underwater target shooting is an underwater sport that tests a competitors’ ability to accurately use a speargun via a set of individual and team events conducted in a swimming pool using free diving or apnea technique.
+Underwater target shooting is an underwater sport that tests a competitors' ability to accurately use a speargun via a set of individual and team events conducted in a swimming pool using free diving or apnea technique.
 The sport was developed in France during the early 1980s and is currently practised mainly in Europe.
 It is known as Tir sur cible subaquatique in French and as Tiro al Blanco Subacuático in Spanish.